 According to property website Rightmove, July saw the busiest month for the housing market in more than 10 years.
-In the wake of Covid-19 and the stamp duty holiday a huge proportion of people are looking to take advantage of this and to move out of London to more rural locations or simply to properties with larger living spaces and gardens.
+In the wake of Covid-19 and the stamp duty holiday, a huge proportion of people are looking to take advantage of this and to move out of London to more rural locations or simply to properties with larger living spaces and gardens.

 "London has 69% more properties coming to market, with the South East at 60% and the East at 56%”

 With it being such a competitive market, preparing your home to sell quickly and for the best value is of course vital.
 First impressions count and a few simple changes around your home to make it show-room ready can make all the difference.
-So, here our some top tips from us on how to make your home stand out above the rest;
+So, here are some top tips from us on how to make your home stand out above the rest;

 1. Room to move

-Set out furniture in a way that allows the maximum space in the room and bring it away from the walls slightly.
+Set out furniture in a way that allows the maximum space in the room and brings it away from the walls slightly.
 Remove what furniture you can to make rooms look bigger; this can be anything from the extra side tables you use now and then, or perhaps any larger children’s toys.

-Potential buyers also like to see practical positionings such as the sofa opposite the TV and the bed in the centre of the room, against a wall, with bedside tables either side.
+Potential buyers also like to see practical positionings such as the sofa opposite the TV and the bed in the centre of the room, against a wall, with bedside tables on either side.
 It’s good to consider radial balance here, you can find more tips on this in our ‘how to make the most of space’ blog.

 2. Clean and tidy

-Perhaps an obvious one but be sure to tidy, clean and declutter all spaces.
-It can be easy to have collected a number of decorative items over the years such as ornaments, tableware and books but select some of your favourites and try and minimise what’s on show so people can get a true sense of what space there is.
+Perhaps an obvious one but be sure to tidy, clean, and declutter all spaces.
+It can be easy to have collected a number of decorative items over the years such as ornaments, tableware, and books but select some of your favourites and try and minimise what’s on show so people can get a true sense of what space there is.
 It’s probably worth putting your collection of holiday fridge magnets away for a short while too…